chloedaphne/SINNet/content/authors/Anh/_index.md

 ---
 # Display name
-title: Anh Ngo
+title: Anh Ha Ngo

 # Full name (for SEO)
-first_name: Anh
+first_name: Anh Ha
 last_name: Ngo

 # Username (this should match the folder name)
 authors:
-  - Anh Ngo
+  - Anh Ha Ngo

 # Is this the primary user of the site?
 superuser: false